 - Research Question: What is the effect of completing a substance use disorder treatment on the relationship between baseline PSU and CCJS in Chile?

-- Goal: Estimate the mediator effect of completing a SUD treatment on the relationship between poly-substance use and contact with the criminal system among adult patients admitted to substance use disorder treatment programs in Chile during 2010-2019.
+- Goal: Estimate the mediator effects of completing a SUD treatment on the relationship between poly-substance use and contact with the criminal justice system among adult patients admitted to substance use disorder treatment programs in Chile during 2010-2019.

 Specific aims: